 An employer must withhold Arizona tax from wages paid for services performed within Arizona regardless of whether the employee is a resident or nonresident of Arizona.
-However, there are two exceptions to the general mandatory withholding requirements for nonresident employees temporarily performing services for their employer in Arizona.
+However, there are exceptions to the general mandatory withholding requirements for nonresident employees temporarily performing services for their employer in Arizona.
 Although a nonresident employee may be exempt from Arizona income tax withholding, the employee may be required to file a nonresident Arizona income tax return if the employee meets the filing requirement.

 An employer may not have to withhold Arizona tax from wages paid to a nonresident performing services in Arizona if: